 Completed in 1860, the palace is named Phra Nakhon Khiri, but is commonly referred to as Khao Wang.
 Although very occasionally still used by members of the Thai royal family, today it's mostly open to the public as a museum and home for thousands of vicious monkeys that totally overrun the entire site.
 There are three areas of interest on the hilltops.
 On the southern hill is Wat Maha ...
 Read more about Phra Nakhon Khiri Historical Park .

+These caves are well worth a visit and are fairly accessible, located only five kilometres from the centre of Phetchaburi.
 The caves contain a number of Buddhas in a variety of stances, including a large reclining Buddha draped in silk towards the rear of the main cavern.
-The best time to visit used to be around 17:00 when light through a hole in the ceiling falls directly onto one of the Buddhas, making for a superb photo -- on our most recent visit though we were told the caves now close at 16:00, meaning you'll ...
+The best time to visit used to be around 17:00 when light through a hole in the ceiling falls directly onto one of the ...
 Read more about Tham Khao Luang .

 On Kasem Road, Wat Mahathat has a spectacular 42-metre-tall central white prang, which can be seen from much of town.
 Believed to have been built around 800 years ago, the temple shows considerable Khmer influence and marks pretty much the southern limit of the Khmer empire at its grandest.
 The central prang is floodlit in the evening, making it doubly impressive.
 The main bot contains some ...
 Read more about Temples in Phetchaburi .